google/ExoPlayer/extensions/vp9/README.md

 ## Build instructions (Linux, macOS)

-To use this extension you need to clone the ExoPlayer repository and depend on its modules locally.
-Instructions for doing this can be found in ExoPlayer's [top level README][].
+To use the module you need to clone this GitHub project and depend on its modules locally.
+Instructions for doing this can be found in the [top level README][].

 In addition, it's necessary to build the extension's native components as